alexvidi/Azure-ETL-Project-Terraform-GitHubActions/README.md

 ### Best Practices Followed
 - No secrets are stored in code or configuration files.
 - All automation (Terraform, CI/CD) uses secure identity and access management.
-- Key Vault is integrated with other Azure services for seamless, secure secret retrieval.
+- Key Vault is provisioned and ready for secure secret retrieval.
+ADF integration is planned; in this version ADF credentials are configured directly in ADF.

 ## Secure Kaggle Credential Management with Azure Key Vault